markmandel/discord-notification-center/README.md

 # discord-notification-center

-Listens for Discord notifications via the Discord RPC IPC interface and displays them.
+A notification center for Discord.
+The daemon listens for incoming notifications via the Discord RPC IPC interface and stores them in a local SQLite database.
+A GUI (in progress) will display them as a Wayland layer-shell overlay.

 ## Commands

 ### `daemon` (default)

-Connects to the running Discord client via IPC, authenticates, and subscribes to `NOTIFICATION_CREATE` events, printing them to stdout.
+Connects to the running Discord client via IPC, authenticates, subscribes to `NOTIFICATION_CREATE` events, and persists each notification to the local database.

 ```
 discord-notification-center